andela-fadebayo/Calculator/README.md

 One-on-One
 ==========

+##Calculator

+###Built with HTML, CSS and JavaScript (no JQuery)

-One-on-One session with Bernard at Andela.
-18th November, 2014.
+One-on-One session with Prosper at Andela on 27th November, 2014.